zedwick/Modular-Datapack-Kit/MDK-Rounds/README.md

 function mdk_rounds:game_state/set_state_to_postgame
 ```

 It is recommended to move to the next state in the order presented above.
-If the current state matches `lobby_state` then you would run `function mdk_rounds:game_state/set_state_to_setup_ingame` to move the state on to match `setup_ingame_state`.
+If the current state matches `state_lobby` then you would run `function mdk_rounds:game_state/set_state_to_setup_ingame` to move the state on to match `state_setup_ingame`.
 In some cases you may choose to skip straight to certain states, but you should only do this if you are sure skipping the other states will not cause any problems.

 ### Disable the timer